raman325/ha-zoom-automation/README.md

 11. Your `Event notification endpoint URL` should be set to `<BASE_HA_URL>/api/zoom_automation`.
 12. Now click on `Add events`.
 From this menu, you can choose what events you want to subscribe to.
 To use the `binary_sensor` provided by the integration, you would go to the `User Activity` event type and check the box next to `User's presence status has been updated`.
 If you want to get more details about when you start a meeting, add `Start Meeting` under `Meeting`.
 13. Once you are done, click `Done`, then `Save` the subscription before hitting `Continue`.
-14. The `Scopes` section should already be updated to the permissions the app would need for the events you selected earlier.
-Click `Continue`.
+14. The `Scopes` section should have already be updated to include at least one permission based on the events you choose to monitor.
+If you want to use the `binary_sensor`, you will need to add another scope.
+Click `Add Scopes` in the top right of the main page, go to the `Chat` section, and enable the checkbox next to `View current user's chat contact information` (the scope is called `chat_contact:read`) and click `Done`.
+Click `Continue` to save what you did.
 15. You are now ready to configure Home Assistant!

 ### Configure HomeAssistant